loeeeee/immich-in-lxc/README.md

 ### Postgresql

-As for postgresql, visit [official guide](https://www.postgresql.org/download/linux/ubuntu/) and install postgresql 16, as immich depends on a vector extension on version 16.
+As for postgresql, visit [official guide](https://www.postgresql.org/download/linux/ubuntu/) for latest guide on installing postgresql 16 and adding extension repo, as immich depends on a vector extension.

 ```bash
 apt install -y postgresql-common